johan--/UiGEN-Core/README.md

 UiGEN Core
 =====================

+Tech alert !!!

 UiGEN Core is not stable yet !!!
 First beta version will be published on dedicated repo github/uigen soon.
 To get started, check out <http://uigen.org>!

+1. UiGEN is a solution for Wordpress to build websites using predefined blocks.
+2. It has a GUI for placing those blocks and an API to create new blocks.
+3. It's aimed at rapid development of landing pages, websites, portals, CRM, custom eCommerce solutions or Facebook applications, but you can create pretty much any web app with it.
+4. Blocks are storad on external repository.
+We will shortly launch our repo, but you will also have ability to run your own (praviate).
+5. UiGEN is fully custonized with on-site GUI.
+6. Since UiGEN is a WordPress plugin - its using WordPress API and is compatibile with other WordPress plugins. (for example one of blocks is ContactForm7 block or NextgenGallery block)
+7. UiGEN default frontend theme is based on Twitter Bootstrap CSS framework.
+8. UiGEN can create database relations, frontend posttypes manager and forms with custom buisness logic flow.
+9. MockupMe is UiGEN satelite project to generate prototype site from SVG files.

 ## TABLE OF CONTEST